Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 If you don't make a plan to show up for your interviews and tests then we wont be keen to work with you.
 That said, we are reasonable people so if you need to reschedule something or you are having a problem, let us know so we can make a plan.

 If you suck up to staff members or try to bribe your way in, you're out.
 ## How we choose who stays and who goes

 We value teamwork, honesty, clear communication and professionalism.
 We'll be looking for that stuff.

 We'll also be looking closely at the work you do of course.
 The code you write should be tidy and clear, and it should work.

 We'll also be scheduling a few interviews with you where we'll test different things.
-So keep an eye on your Google calandar, and Gmail inbox!
+So keep an eye on your Google calender, and Gmail inbox!

 Once we have all the info we need to make our decisions, we'll start crunching the data.
-You'll get the results within two working days of the end of bootcamp.
-So if Bootcamp ends on Friday, you'll hear back from us on Monday or Tuesday.
+You'll get the results to you as quickly as we can.

 ## What happens if you don't make it?